Dhipika-K/Crime-Prediction/README.md

 The Dataset:

         The dataset consists of data aout the number of crimes in different states in India and the gender affected in the crime.
-        It contains major information about the burgulary crime happening in the states.
+        It contains major information about the burgulary crime happening in different states.

 What is done using the dataset?